robcarver17/pysystemtrade/docs/production.md

 # Recovering from a crash - what you can save and how, and what you can't

+# Manual trading

 # Production system things of interest

 Here I describe parts of the production system that are a bit fiddly and weird, as well as some conventions.
+This is useful information if you're planning on extending or contributing.

 ## Data blobs and the classes that feed on them